moccalotto/kaos/_brainstorms/dire.md

 * Starwars (mostly the alliance).

-There are cyborgs and other races that are possibly the products of long-ago magical manipulation or genetic tampering.

-Interstellar travel is not available to the playable races.
+Interstellar travel is available.
-Certain space demons may come from outside the solar system or even outside the galaxy.
+Space demons come from outside the solar system or even outside the galaxy, possibly even outside this universe.

-There is more than one inhabitable planet, however only one planet that fully supports all life.
-The other planet is mostly a mining-planet where orks, trolls and dwarves compete for resources.
-The asteroid belt around the mining planet is rife with strife (ding ding)

 Movie clips: